 The College of Arts & Sciences provides the fundamental training needed by all persons who wish to become college graduates.
 Students in all undergraduate schools and colleges in the University take more than half their courses during the first two years in the College of Arts & Sciences.
 In addition, the College provides pre-professional curricula for students who take their professional training elsewhere.
 Thus, pre-medical, pre-dental, pre-pharmacy, pre-law, pre-ministerial, pre-optometry, medical records administration, pre-nursing, and physical therapy training are available within the College of Arts & Sciences.
-Medical and dental students completing required courses are eligible for consideration of a B.S. degree from Mississippi State after one year in the professional school.

 Majors are offered in the following: anthropology, biological sciences, chemistry, communication, criminology, economics, English, foreign languages, general liberal arts, general science, geoscience, history, interdisciplinary studies, international business, mathematics, medical technology, microbiology, music, physics, political science, philosophy, psychology, sociology, and social work.